Mannlicher M1895: Ammunition

-The M1895 was originally chambered in the 8mm M.1893 scharfe Patrone (8×50mmR Mannlicher) cartridge.
+The M1895 was originally chambered in the 8mm M.1893 Scharfe Patrone (8×50mmR Mannlicher) cartridge.
 Between the world wars, both Austria and Hungary converted the majority of their rifles to fire the more powerful 8×56mmR round.

 Yugoslavia converted at least some of their captured M1895s to 7.92×57mm Mauser, fed by stripper clips instead of the original model's en bloc clip system.
 This conversion was designated M95/24 and M95M.
 The M95/24 is often mistakenly attributed to Bulgaria, but 8×57mm IS was never a standard cartridge of the Bulgarian military.
-These conversions are prized by collectors for their relative scarcity and chambering in a commonly available round, but suffer from a fragile extractor and a lack of replacement parts.
+These conversions are prized by collectors for their relative scarcity and chambering in a commonly available round, but suffer from a fragile extractor, missing internal clip, and lack of replacement parts.

 Variants

 For the post World War I conversions see Conversions.

 Rifle

 The "Infantry Repeating-Rifle M1895" (Infanterie Repetier-Gewehr M1895) was the basic variant.
 It was chambered for the 8×50mmR Mannlicher cartridge.
 Its iron sights were graduated 300–2600 paces (225–1950 m).
 It was used during World War I by the majority of the Austro-Hungarian Army troops.